DrDave66/sudoku-STL-bitset/README.md

 ```
 The concept of peers is vital in the solution strategy of a puzzle.
 If a number is placed in a cell, it is *excluded from being a possible value in all of that cell's peers*.

-## Solution Strategy
+## Allowable Values
 There are two basic conditions that are employed to solve the vast majority of Sudoku puzzles.
 Both are assisted by the maintenance of an ***allowable values*** matrix.
 This matrix mirrors the Sudoku puzzle, but contains the list of allowable values for each cell.
 The puzzle begins with all values being allowed to be placed in every cell.
-But once a number is placed into a cell, that number is excluded as an allowableValue for all of that cells peers.
+But once a number is placed into a cell, that number is excluded as an allowable value for all of that cells peers.

 With an empty puzzle, the puzzle and allowable value matrices are:
 ```